Factual/drake/README.md

 We've not tested it on other operating systems.

 Drake installs itself on the first run of the `drake` shell script; there is no separate install script.
-Follow these instructions to install Leiningen manually:
+Follow these instructions to install drake manually:

 1. Make sure you have a Java JDK version 6 or later.
 2. [Download the `drake` script from the `master` branch](https://raw.githubusercontent.com/Factual/drake/master/bin/drake)